 You’re probably aware of the effect that downtime can have on a business that relies on websites for revenue and customer satisfaction.
 Instead of a website being loaded from a central server, one server specifically, websites will be loaded on many servers in different locations.

 This meaning that the pressure is not all one a single server, but many, reducing downtime and crashes for your servers.

 Your site’s speed will increase greatly, rewarding your visitors with an instantaneous result of their curiosity and attention: your website.
 Search engines also constantly scan websites for speed and engaging responsiveness, so a CDN will clearly help your ranking on search engines.

 You will undoubtedly see a decrease in bounce rates for your site.
 If you didn’t know already, bounce rates are the percentages of users who leave your site after they view initially view it.

 With a quick response on any page or content they load on your site, it will leave them happier as they have all the information they wanted at the click of a mouse – quickly.

 I highly recommend the CDN solution, MaxCDN.
 MaxCDN connects effortlessly into WordPress, allowing a virtually plug and play option.
 This will get you up and running your lightning fast WordPress site in no time.
 Almost faster than your site itself, when it’s running the CDN.

-Stuck trying to figure out how to get started with your WordPress website?
+Stuck trying to figure out how to get started with managing your WordPress website?
 Do you feel that you just can't figure out which theme to use or plugin to install?
 Guess what?
-There's a quiz that can help you determine where you stand as a WordPress website owner.
+There's a quiz that can help you determine where you stand as a WordPress website business owner.

 This quiz has four short questions that will help identify if you can do it yourself with a little help.
 Or need coaching help with managing your website.
 Maybe you just need someone to do it for you.
 Take this quiz to figure out.